The team behind XR productivity and co-working platform Immersed announced it’s creating its own VR headset designed for work.

 Following the lead set by Bigscreen with its recently unveiled PC VR headset Bigscreen Beyond, Immersed has partnered a still unnamed “tech giant” to release its own VR hardware for the first time.

-Dubbed the Immerse Visor, the “wired and wireless” VR headset’s primary claim to fame is its slim and light design coupled with dual 4K micro OLEDs, providing a 100-degree field of view.
+Dubbed the Immersed Visor, the “wired and wireless” VR headset’s primary claim to fame is its slim and light design coupled with dual 4K micro OLEDs, providing a 100-degree field of view.
 It’s said to be “25 percent lighter” than a smartphone, probably putting its weight somewhere below 200g.

 It’s also slated to include optical inside-out tracking, so users won’t need external base stations like with headsets that hook into the SteamVR tracking standard, such as Bigscreen Beyond and Valve Index.